View All Locations

 Ehlers received her associate degree in nursing from Kaplan University (now Purdue University) and got a job as a nurse on the orthopedic unit at Mercy, where she worked for several years.

 “My decision to work in this field was based on the holistic approach that we provide in this setting,” she said.
 “I knew I wanted a position that allowed me to spend enough time with my patients and their care partners to really get to know them and what is important to them.
-The Memory Clinic focuses on not just the diagnosis and treatment, but also the quality of life for the patient and helping the care partners as well.”
+The Center for Memory Health focuses on not just the diagnosis and treatment, but also the quality of life for the patient and helping the care partners as well.”

 Once the information is collected, a few cognitive tests are performed; these not only help diagnose the patient, but also provide insight into how to best treat them to improve the patient’s outcome.